Surprising Nutritional Facts About Banana

 Promotes Weight Loss

-Bananas are poorly addressed for their high starch content, but in reality, it is a low-calorie fruit with lots of filling fiber content that aids weight loss.
+Bananas are poorly addressed for their high starch content, but in reality, it is low-calorie fruit with lots of filling fiber content that aids weight loss.
 You consume 3 grams of fiber with 100 calories.
 If you are hungry, eating a banana is the best way to get a feeling of satiety without overeating.

 Lowers Blood Pressure